Mustafanaji0413/webster00/README.md

 <strong> <h3> SEO's  </h3></strong>

-I conducted SEO research to decide on the keywords and phrases that would be used across the website, I wrote a list of as many words and phrases I could think of and then using Google, I searched by these keywords to see the sort of websites that were returned.
+I conducted SEO research to decide on the keywords and phrases that would be used across the website, I wrote a list of as many words and phrases I could think of, and then using Google, I searched by these keywords to see the sort of websites that were returned.

 <img width="800" alt="Screenshot 2023-03-29 at 15 07 31" src="https://user-images.githubusercontent.com/115544231/228545120-35528649-fbef-4e92-ae51-9d244d7dadf8.png">